Monday, December 16, 2013

 Sideswipe (Charles Willeford, 1987)

-Another highly enjoyable ride full of thrills and quirky characters with my new best friend Hoke Moseley.
+Another highly enjoyable ride full of thrills and quirky characters with my new best friend, Hoke Moseley.
 It continues from where New Hope for the Dead has finished.
-Hoke now lives together with pregnant Ellita Sanchez and his two teenage daughters but for some reason he has just had enough.
-It could be the pile of cold cases at work or simple case of midlife crisis.
+Hoke now lives together with pregnant Ellita Sanchez and his two teenage daughters, but for some reason, he has just had enough.
+It could be the pile of cold cases at work or a simple case of midlife crisis.
 Willeford thankfully doesn't even bother to tell us what exactly has made him so fed up with the world.
-One morning he simply suffers a nervous breakdown (I think) so he decides that he needs to simplify his life.
-He moves to small tourist resort and starts managing his father's small motel.
+One morning, he suffers a nervous breakdown (I think), so he decides that he needs to simplify his life.
+He moves to a small tourist resort and starts managing his father's small motel.

-But there will be crime of course.
-Because parallel to Hoke's story we follow formation of a very peculiar gang, weird even by Willeford's high standard of craziness.
-Its leader Troy with reptilian looks is self proclaimed criminal psychopath who in prison befriends an elderly Stanley.
-Also psychopath but not yet criminal one, as for the time being he seems to be happy enough by occasional dog poisoning.
-These two men form some kind of weird father/son homosexual relationship and are joined by Troy's hot ex-stripper girlfriend with disfigured face and failed abstract artists.
+But there will be crime, of course.
+Parallel to Hoke's story, we follow the formation of a very peculiar gang, weird even by Willeford's high standard of craziness.
+Its leader, Troy, with reptilian looks, is a self-proclaimed criminal psychopath who, in prison, befriends an elderly Stanley.
+Also a psychopath but not yet a criminal one, as for the time being, he seems to be happy enough with occasional dog poisoning.
+These two men form some kind of weird father/son homosexual relationship and are joined by Troy's hot ex-stripper girlfriend with a disfigured face, who is a (failed) abstract artist.

 Sideswipe feels like a combination of the first two Hoke's novels.
-Structure of mixing his personal story and gang preparing for a job is almost identical to the one from Miami Blues and little episodes concerning his daughters keep the tone similar to New Hope for the Dead.
+The structure of mixing his personal story and the gang's job preparation is almost identical to the one from Miami Blues, and little episodes concerning his daughters keep the tone similar to New Hope for the Dead.
 There's once again a mandatory minor case that Hoke solves along the way.
-There's a robbery in the local hotel and he helps the police force to find the thief.
+There's a robbery in the local hotel, and he helps the police force to find the thief.

-Troy's gang is so colorful and such an insane bunch of characters that it almost threatens to steal the entire show from Hoke at times.
-Sometimes I could almost sense that Willeford was aware of that and that he would react by giving his hero some additional storyline to prove that he still is the main man.
-One of the novel's highlights is the episode where Hoke promptly ships his daughter to her mother on the first plane to L.A. immediately after he learns that she has some weird medical problems (bulimia) and doesn't have a clue how to deal with it.
-And she's accompanied by some lowlife teenager that Hoke has just met 10 hours before.
-She informs his wife that she's a trained nurse and to make sure they would stay together he even handcuffs both girls together!
+Troy's gang is so colourful and such an insane bunch of characters that it almost threatens to steal the entire show from Hoke at times.
+Sometimes I could almost sense that Willeford was aware of this and would react by giving his hero an additional storyline to prove that he still was the main man.
+One of the novel's highlights is the episode where Hoke promptly ships his daughter to her mother on the first plane to L.A., immediately after he learns that she has some weird medical problems (bulimia) and doesn't have a clue how to deal with the situation.
+And she's accompanied by some lowlife teenager whom Hoke has just met 10 hours before.
+She informs his wife that she's a trained nurse, and to make sure they would stay together, he even handcuffs both girls together!

 Don't like to repeat myself, but this is truly great stuff.
 Simple and effective.
 Funny but also ugly at times.
-Full of black humor but also compassion.
+Full of black humour but also compassion.

-And maybe it also comes with a message.
+And it could also come with a message.
 Is life even possible to be simplified?

 5/5